albertopasqualetto/Bulk-WhatsappWeb-Sender/README.md

 :x: It is not able to send gifs and to send all the content of a folder.

+Ignore the warning on startup, it is not a problem.

 This is based on the beautiful [whatsapp-web.js node package](https://github.com/pedroslopez/whatsapp-web.js).